ZhenyingZhu/StudyNotes/AIAndData.md

 Very painful when it takes decision without confirming, even the decision has been rejected by me earlier

+- Claude Sonnet 4.6 might be having the issue.
+4.5 is better.
+- Claude Opus 4.6 is very slow

 ### Model difference

 Cloude 4 seems the best.